Nepal Mahata

-Nepal Mahata (born 26 October 1961) is an Indian politician belonging to Indian National Congress who was a Member of West Bengal State Legislative Assembly representing Baghmundi constituency (earlier name Jhalda constituency) since 2001.
+Nepal Mahata (born 26 October 1961) is an Indian politician belonging to Indian National Congress who was a Member of West Bengal State Legislative Assembly representing Baghmundi constituency from 2011 till 2021.
 He is also currently serving as the Working president in the West Bengal state congress Committee.
 By profession he is a teacher and is currently serving as a secretary in Ichag High School.

 Personal life and education

 Nepal Mahato was born in Purulia district of West Bengal to Debendra Nath Mahata and Bhabarani Mahata.
-He is married to Rita Mahata and has a son Debmohan Mahata,is currently pursuing M.B.B.S at ICARE Institute Of Medical Sciences And Research And Dr.Bidhan Chandra Roy Hospital, Haldia (2022-2023 Batch).
+He is married to Rita Mahata and has a son Debmohan Mahata, is currently pursuing M.B.B.S at ICARE Institute Of Medical Sciences And Research And Dr.Bidhan Chandra Roy Hospital, Haldia (2022-2023 Batch).

 Mahato did his schooling from Jhalda Satyabhama Vidyapith.
 He then joined JK college and University of Burdwan, where he completed his bachelor's and master's degree in Applied mathematics, before taking admission in Chotonagpur Law College (under University of Ranchi) to pursue LLB.
 He further went on to obtain a BEd in Mathematics from Ignou, making his dream of becoming a teacher come true.